This article was last updated on the May 7, 2018.

 Not Always Necessary – Some of The Grid's releases have only included simple "bug fixes" without any huge additions or modifications to the rest of the plugin.
 Because of situations like this, it is up to our discretion whether or not a new release will make it into the theme or not based on the nature of the update.

-Hopefully the information provided above has helped you to gain a better understanding of what to expect from utilizing The Grid within X. Ultimately, there are a few things to take away from this article:
+Hopefully, the information provided above has helped you to gain a better understanding of what to expect from utilizing The Grid within X or Pro.
+Ultimately, there are a few things to take away from this article:

 - The Grid is a extremely powerful and flexible plugin that will assist you with creating the perfect website.